Quantum-Accelerators/quacc/docs/user/wflow_engine/wflow_engines1.md

     !!!
 Important

-        Tell quacc that you wish to use Redun by running `quacc set WORKFLOW_ENGINE redun` in the command-line.
+        If you haven't done so yet, make sure you run the following to tell quacc you wish to use Redun:

+        ```bash
+        quacc set WORKFLOW_ENGINE redun
+        ```

     ```python
     from ase.build import bulk